AmirShokry/xontel/README.md

+Note that this project depends on pnpm workspaces..
+So ensure that pnpm is installed.

 # Xontel - HR Feedback System & one-one chat

 A monorepo featuring web and mobile applications built with React and React Native.
 Designed for handling conversations and collecting structured feedback with real-time capabilities powered by Firebase.

 ## 🏗️ Monorepo Structure

 This project uses **pnpm workspaces** and **Turbo** for efficient monorepo management: